botingw/rulebook-ai/memory/docs/features/vscode_extension/tasks/task_plan.md

 - [ ] Task 2.2: Create Dedicated View Container (Sidebar) and Define Commands
     - State: To do
     - [ ] Subtask 2.2.1: Define and register a new View Container and View in `package.json`
-    - [ ] Subtask 2.2.2: For each core function, define a corresponding VS Code command in `package.json`
+    - [ ] Subtask 2.2.2: Define *only* the main GUI entry point command in `package.json`.
+Other GUI-triggered actions will not have corresponding Command Palette entries.

 - [ ] Task 2.3: Implement Command Handlers
     - State: In progress
     - [ ] Subtask 2.3.1: Register handlers for each command in `extension.ts`
+    - [ ] Subtask 2.3.2: Execute `manage_rules.py` with appropriate arguments based on GUI interactions.
-    - [ ] Subtask 2.3.3: Use VS Code APIs for user interaction (notifications, input boxes)
+    - [ ] Subtask 2.3.3: Use VS Code APIs for user interaction (notifications, error messages) *excluding* interactive input with the Python script.

 - [ ] Task 2.4: Build GUI in View Container (Webview)
     - [ ] Subtask 2.4.1: Implement HTML, CSS, and JavaScript for the Webview UI